Halfspace type theorems for self-shrinkers in arbitrary codimension: Introduction

 \section{Introduction}

 The halfspace theorem says that {\sl ``There is no non-planar, complete, minimal surface properly immersed in a halfspace of $\mathbb R^3.$''} The theorem is due to Hoffman and Meeks.
-In fact, they proved a stronger version, The strong halfspace theorem, which says that {\sl ``Two disjoint complete properly immersed minimal surfaces in $\mathbb R^3$ are planes''} (see \cite{home}).
+In fact they proved a stronger version, the strong halfspace theorem, {\sl ``Two disjoint complete properly immersed minimal surfaces in $\mathbb R^3$ are planes''} (see \cite{home}).

 The halfspace theorem is essentially a three-dimensional one.
-In $\mathbb R^n, n> 3,$ the halfspace theorem is false because there are minimal Catenoids with bounded hight.
+In $\mathbb R^n, n> 3,$ the halfspace theorem is false because there are minimal Catenoids with bounded height.

 Many generalizations of the theorem have been made by several authors, see \cite{daha}, \cite{damero}, \cite{ma}, \cite{nesa}, \cite{roro}, \cite{roscsp} and references therein.